SpektraSystems/Red-Hat-Modernize-Apps/03-mono-to-micro-part-1.md

 ## Create Inventory Domain

-With our skeleton project in place, let\'s get to work defining the business logic.
+With our skeleton project in place, let's get to work defining the business logic.

 The first step is to define the model (definition) of an Inventory object.
 Since Thorntail uses JPA, we can re-use the same model definition from our monolithic application - no need to re-write or re-architect!